GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-19-09-distributed-concurrency.md

     <p class="post-image-subtitle">Distributed Concurrency Limit</p>
 </div>

-We’ll create a new annotation, `@DistributedConcurrencyLimit`, which enforces a maximum number of accesses to the external resource across multiple pods or even different applications—without requiring an additional load balancer or proxy layer in between.
+We’ll create a new annotation, `@DistributedConcurrencyLimit`, which enforces a maximum number of accesses to the external resource across multiple pods or even different applications, without requiring an additional load balancer or proxy layer in between.

 ```java
 @DistributedConcurrencyLimit(value = 10, identifier = "open-api-chat", timeout = 4000)